Table of Contents

 1. Pack Your Gear in Advance

 Our number one piece of advice is that you must take the time to prepare before the day of the wedding.
-Weddings are meant to be beautiful and low-stress, but there is usually a lot of angst behind the scenes.
+Sustainable weddings are meant to be beautiful and low-stress, but there is usually a lot of angst behind the scenes.

 With so many moving parts, the bride and groom have enough on their plate.
 Your job is to ensure that you do not contribute to any of the happy couple’s nerves before the big day.
 All you need to do is take the time to prepare and show up the morning of with a smile on your face and all of your gear ready to go.